MagnusBitsch/markdown-cv/cv.md

 `2022 -` **Kapacity A/S, Copenhagen**

 *Area*: Kapacity AI
-*Description*: Working with predictive modelling, statistics, data mining, machine learning and deep learning primarily using the Azure cloud platform.
+*Description*: Working with MLOps, architecture, predictive modelling, statistics, data mining, machine learning and deep learning primarily using the Azure cloud platform.
 Framework for comparing and selecting output from competing models in production.
-Primary areas: Churn, cross-sales, CLV.
+*Primary areas*: Churn, cross-sales, CLV, interpretable machine learning and MLOps.

 Converting Machine Learning and advanced statistical analysis into concrete data products targeted at various businesses.
 A Senior Data Science Architect has several years of experience deploying Data Science models in production in customer environments, both on premise and Azure cloud.
-The have broad and deep experience with Data Science methods, tools and algorithms and know how to deploy each of these models to production.
+They have broad and deep experience with Data Science methods, tools and algorithms and know how to deploy each of these models to production.
 They can facilitate a business discussion and design the data science architecture to match customers’ requirements to data environment.
-The profile secures that team members and colleagues are up to date on Kapacitys Best Practice for implementing.
-Data Science methods, based on i.e infrastructure-as-code, CI/CD pipelines, DevOps methods, Docker containers and virtual analysis environments.
+The profile secures that team members and colleagues are up to date on Kapacitys Best Practice for implementing Data Science methods, based on i.e infrastructure-as-code, CI/CD pipelines, DevOps methods, Docker containers and virtual analysis environments.
 *Link*: [Kapacity](https://kapacity.dk/)

+\newpage
 ### Senior Data Scientist

 `2019 - 2022` **Kapacity A/S, Copenhagen**

 *Area*: Kapacity AI
 *Description*: Senior data scientist in BI consultancy.
 Working with predictive modelling, statistics, data mining, machine learning and deep learning primarily using the Azure cloud platform.
 Framework for comparing and selecting output from competing models in production.
-Primary areas: Churn, cross-sales, CLV.
+*Primary areas*: Churn, cross-sales, CLV and interpretable machine learning.

 Converting Machine Learning and advanced statistical analysis into concrete data products targeted at various businesses.
-A Senior Data Science Architect has several years of experience in putting Data Science models into production on the customer's environment, whether on-premise or Azure cloud.
+A Senior data scientist has several years of experience in putting Data Science models into production on the customer's environment, whether on-premise or Azure cloud.
 They have a broad understanding of Data Science methods, tools and algorithms and know processes with production setting of models within each.
 They know how to drive the business dialogue and to adapt the setup of the data science architecture to the customer's other wishes for the data environment.
 The profile actively works to ensure that employees and colleagues seek knowledge and sparring relationships regarding Kapacity's Best Practice implementation within Data Science methods, which are based on the use of infrastructure-as-code, CI/CD pipelines, DevOps methods, Docker containers and virtual analysis environments.
 *Link*: [Kapacity](https://kapacity.dk/)